-The proposal has a 'double legal basis', i.e. Article 114 and Article 168(4)(c) of the Treaty on the Functioning of the European Union (TFEU).
-With the entry into force of the Lisbon Treaty, the legal base for the establishment and functioning of the internal market, on which the current Medical Devices Directives were adopted, has been complemented by a specific legal basis to set high standards for the quality and safety of devices for medical use.
-In regulating medical devices, the Union is exercising its shared powers under Article 4(2) of the TFEU.
+The proposal has a 'double legal basis', i.e. Article 114 and Article 168(4)(c) of the Treaty on the Functioning of the European Union.
+With the entry into force of the Lisbon Treaty, the legal basis for the establishment and functioning of the internal market, on which the current Medical Devices Directives were adopted, has been complemented by a specific legal basis to set high standards for the quality and safety of devices for medical use.
+In regulating IVDs, the Union is exercising its shared power under Article 4(2) of the Treaty on the Functioning of the European Union.

-Under the current Medical Devices Directives, devices that bear the CE marking can, in principle, move freely within the EU.
-The proposed revision of the existing directives, which will integrate the changes introduced by the Lisbon Treaty regarding public health, can be achieved only at Union level.
+Under the current IVD Directive, IVDs that bear the CE marking can, in principle, move freely within the EU.
+The proposed revision of the existing directive, which will integrate the changes introduced by the Lisbon Treaty regarding public health, can be achieved only at Union level.
 This is necessary in order to improve the level of protection of public health for all European patients and users, and also to prevent Member States from adopting diverging product regulations which would result in further fragmentation of the internal market.
-Harmonised rules and procedures allow manufacturers, especially SMEs which make up more than 80% of the sector, to reduce costs related to national regulatory differences, while ensuring a high and equal level of safety throughout the Union.
+Harmonised rules and procedures allow manufacturers, especially SMEs which make up more than 90% of the IVD sector, to reduce costs related to national regulatory differences, while ensuring a high and equal level of safety throughout the Union.
 In accordance with the principles of proportionality and subsidiarity, as set out in Article 5 of the Treaty on European Union, this proposal does not go beyond what is necessary in order to achieve those objectives.

 The proposal takes the form of a Regulation.
 This is the appropriate legal instrument as it imposes clear and detailed rules which will become applicable in a uniform manner and at the same time throughout the Union.
-Diverging transposition of the AIMDD and MDD by Member States has led to different levels of health and safety protection and created obstacles to the internal market which only a Regulation can avoid.
-Replacing the national transposition measures also has a strong simplification effect since it allows economic operators to conduct their business on the basis of a single regulatory framework, rather than a 'patchwork' of 27 national laws.
+Diverging transposition of the IVD Directive by Member States has led to different levels of health and safety protection and created obstacles to the internal market which only a Regulation can avoid.
+Replacing the national transposition measures also has a strong simplification effect since it allows economic operators to conduct their business on the basis of a single regulatory framework, rather than a 'patchwork' of 27 national laws

 The choice of a Regulation, however, does not mean that decision-making is centralised.
-Member States retain their competence for implementing the harmonised rules, e.g. as regards approval of clinical investigations, the designation of notified bodies, the assessment of vigilance cases, the conduct of market surveillance and enforcement action (e.g. penalties).
+Member States retain their competence for implementing the harmonised rules, e.g. as regards approval of clinical performance studies, the designation of notified bodies, the assessment of vigilance cases, the conduct of market surveillance and enforcement action (e.g. penalties).